-Lets start a brand, outsource it to overseas where the laws are non existing, and governments are corrupt, use the slave labor to build your product and maximize your profit.
-Out sight, and out of mind, right?
-We’ll hire some athletes to represent us and talk about the struggle, do fancy moves with our stuff, and promote it. we will spend ton of money on marketing and tell the people that it can’t be done here, it’s impossible to manufacture anything in the USA.
-We already moved the factories, and the knowledge.
+Let’s start a brand, outsource it overseas to places where the laws are non-existent, and governments are corrupt.
+We can use slave labor to build our product and maximize our profit.
+Out of sight, out of mind, right?
+We’ll hire some athletes to represent us, talk about the struggle, do fancy moves with our stuff, and promote it.
+We will spend a ton of money on marketing and tell people that it can’t be done here.
+“It’s impossible to manufacture anything in the USA,” we’ll say.
+We’ve already moved the factories and the knowledge.
 It’s too late.
-It is still American because, we though about in America, or we do final assembly here, or we are just couple of guys in a garage that came up with this idea (copy).
-We keep hearing that we are declining nation.
+It’s still American because we thought about it in America, or we do final assembly here, or we’re just a couple of guys in a garage that came up with this idea (copy).
+We keep hearing that we’re a declining nation.